Dennis Trident 3: Prototypes

 After KMB's first Trident was introduced, Citybus also had its prototype Tridents.
 The first prototype for Citybus was fleet-numbered as 2100.
 Having a Duple Metsec DM5000 body with coach specifications, it was introduced in November 1997.

 The second and third prototypes were with ordinary bus specifications, and got their licences one month after the first.
-The second prototype was fitted with Alexander ALX500 bodywork while the third was fitted with a Duple Metsec body.
+The second prototype was fitted with Alexander ALX500 bodywork while the third was fitted with a Duple Metsec DM5000 body.
 They got fleet numbers 2200 and 2201 respectively, in order to distinguish from the "coach" standard model.

 Production batch

 The production batches of Citybus Tridents entered service between 1997 and 1999.

 For the coach standard branch, 11 Alexander-bodied Tridents entered service in late 1997, followed by 50 Duple Metsec-bodied examples.
 Numbered after the first prototype, their fleet numbers were 21-prefixed.
 All these buses were used for "Cityflyer" express services into Airport, although the Alexander-bodied frames are often substituted for semi-coaches described below.
 Fleet numbers 2101 and 2102 were later repainted in a special livery and reserved for route E22A.

 The first batch of 22-prefixed production Tridents are often considered as "semi-coaches", as they have higher seat standards.
 A total of 60 semi-coaches entered service in 1998 to 1999 (although one of them stayed in Britain until its final delivery in 2000), while the following 40 (The last two were essentially 23-prefixed) were considered as ordinary standard buses.

-Citybus also purchased the first 10.6m Trident 3 built by Dennis, which has Duple Metsec semi-coach body.
+Citybus also purchased the first 10.6 m Trident 3 built by Dennis, which has Duple Metsec semi-coach body.
 It was introduced in 1999 with fleet number 2700.
-This bus retired at 27 April 2017.
+This bus was retired on 27 April 2017.